NarsilDev/digital-ocean-articles/kubernetes-security.md

 sudo chown root:root ~/certs/ca.key && sudo chown root:root ~/certs/ca.crt
     ```

-7. Once you have Master node certificates at hand you can proceed to create users private keys using the following commands:
+7. Now that you have the certificates at hand you can proceed creating users private keys using the following commands:

     ```command
 [environment local]